 Names not only provide a methodological traction on the infrastructural flux associated with software and coding practices, giving us some sense of the relative centrings and the predominant infrastructural rituals of our worlds.
-They operate generatively in several different senses.
+Nominalisation operates generatively in several different senses.
 First of all, the very act of naming every collection of code, code that may or may not do something in the world, implies an increasing addressability of diverse bodies of code.
-This addressability supports and engenders what I have been calling, loosely following Peirce, nominalistic semiosis.
-Second, the expansion of what is called a code repository to include almost any aspect of the structure, configuration, documentation and coordination of work associated with contemporary infrastructures means that the same regime of addressing in order to operate can generalization.
-Hence infrastructures increasingly unfurl by virtue of an ostensibly superficial nominalistic pragmatism.
-Third, this nominalistic semiosis is somewhat indifferent to distinctions between making and using, between design and deployment, and indeed to differences between what people and devices do.
-Across all of these distinctions, naming and calling by name operate interchangeably.
+This addressability supports and engenders what I have been calling, loosely following Peirce, nominalisation of infrastructure.
+Second, the expansion of what is called a code repository to include almost any aspect of the structure, configuration, documentation, and deployment work associated with contemporary infrastructures means that the same combinatorial composition that structures bodies of code can generalize to include the deployment and operation.
+Third, this nominalisation of infrastructure is somewhat indifferent to distinctions between making and using, between design and deployment, and indeed to differences between what people and devices do.
+Across all of these distinctions, naming and calling by name operate interchangeably, sometimes addressing a subject, sometimes addressing other kinds of being.
 This indifference or re-drawn difference between people and infrastructures generates a constant unfurling deployment in time and space.
-It lends itself to replication and variation, to changes in scale and variations in configuration.
-Devops epitomises one highly distilled version of the nominalistic semiosis of infrastructure.
+It lends itself to replication and variation, to changes in scale and variations in configuration, and combinatorial expansion.
+DevOps epitomises one highly distilled version of the nominalisation of infrastructure.

-Following on from both STS work on infrastructures and media theory accounts of embodied time-space, it makes sense to see these unfurlings as also generating spaces and times, and not simply located in space and time.
-Unfurling is result of the relatively heterogeneous and diverse scales stacked on each other to generate relative durations and extended replications.
-Yet this unfurling makes times and spaces as well since it derives from new forms of holding-together assayed by naming and addressing named things.
-This unfurling may be very predictable, and it may also be shaped by imaginaries (of the cloud, of mobile communication, of pervasive computing), but it will also bring to light new forms of holding together.
-The continuous building of devops would be one example of this.

 References

+Beniger, James R. 1986.
+The Control Revolution: Technological and Economic Origins of the Information Society.
+Harvard University Press.

 Bowker, G. C. 2005.
 Memory Practices in the Sciences.
 MIT Press Cambridge, MA.

+Bowker, Geoffrey C, and Susan Leigh Star.
+1999.
+Sorting Things Out.
+Classification and Its Consequences.
+Cambridge MA: MIT Press.

 Callon, Michel, Jean-Pierre Courtial, William A. Turner, and Serge Bauin.
 1983.
 “From Translations to Problematic Networks: An Introduction to Co-Word Analysis.”
 Social Science Information 22 (2): 191–235. doi:10.1177/053901883022002003.